firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://virbl.bit.nl/download/virbl.dnsbl.bit.nl.txt).

-The last time downloaded was found to be dated: Wed Jun 10 23:42:03 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun 11 00:42:04 UTC 2015.

 The ipset `virbl` has **31** entries, **31** unique IPs.